Context

 The way we usually start our engagement with new clients is by performing a holistic security assessment of the entire organization.

-In this case, on the 3rd day of our assessment, we’ve discovered the recent spend on one vendor which, based on our experience, was quite higher than expected.
+In this case, on the 3rd day of our assessment, we discovered the recent spending on one vendor which, based on our experience, was significantly higher than expected.

-We raised this question in the interview with VP Engineering, trying to learn more about the software and the process of purchase.
-That lead us to an interview with the CTO.
-After a quick research, we understood that CLIENT was paying about 4 times more than they actually should have.
+We raised this question in the interview with the VP of Engineering, trying to learn more about the software and the purchase process.
+That led us to an interview with the CTO.
+After quick research, we understood that the client was paying about 4 times more than they actually should have.

 We guided them to a reasonable solution and helped them save at least 200K EUR in the following 2 years.
-The CLIENT managed to negotiate a way out of contract.
-It wasn’t an easy task, they even had to issue a threat of a lawsuit, but in the end, they succeeded.
+The client managed to negotiate their way out of the contract.
+It wasn’t an easy task; they even had to issue a threat of a lawsuit, but in the end, they succeeded.

-As for our security assessment, we’ve continued our work, and successfully achieved all established objectives, in a short time frame.
-The cooperation with the CLIENT continued for 12 more months, where our primary used service was vCISO.
+As for our security assessment, we continued our work and successfully achieved all established objectives in a short timeframe.
+The cooperation with the client continued for 12 more months, where our primary service was vCISO.

 Lessons learned